• How Are the Danner Novels Different?

 Q: Does this book also include strong female characters?

 A: Of course.
 The officer in charge of the CIA team is a man, but Matt establishes a back-channel relationship with a female Naval Intelligence officer.
-Also, an audio tech named Nikki looks like an innocent teenage girl, but she carries a .357 Magnum in her beach bag, and knows how to use it.
+Also, an electronics tech named Nikki looks like an innocent teenage girl, but she carries a .357 Magnum in her beach bag, and knows how to use it.

 Q: Was it fun to write about Hawaii?

 A: Not as much fun as being there, but yes, great fun.
 I tried to include aspects of the real Hawaii, the way of life the tourists don't get to see.
-Since Gooch is a talented linguist, I had him using Hawaiian words and phrases, and there's a short glossary at the back of the book.
+Since Gooch is a linguist, I had him using Hawaiian words and phrases, and there's a short glossary at the back of the book.

 BACK to About Brian